 Lining a crochet purse is fairly easy to do once you have mastered the basics of sewing.
 A sewing machine helps to give you a professional look.
-However, you can also sew the purse liner by hand if you don’t have a machine.
+However, you can also sew the purse liner by hand with a thread and sewing needle if you don’t have a machine.

 Not only does this tutorial show you how to line a crochet bag, but it also gives you instructions on how to take measurements of any bag for a perfect fit every time.